 - Honey Roasted Figs for dessert

 Follow along the video to make Greek Chicken Souvlaki, perfect for your Greek Meze feast!
-A tasty summer summer Mediterranean bbq recipe that will WOW your guests!
+Inspired by my travels in Greece, a tasty summer Mediterranean bbq recipe that will WOW your guests!
 Bon Appetit! Приятного аппетита!

 Equipment